marksfink/cfenc/README.md

 THE BAD

-The program does not support alpha channels, interlaced content, Bayer pixel formats, or 3D, which are all available with the Cineform SDK.
+The program does not support interlaced content, Bayer pixel formats, or 3D, which are all available with the Cineform SDK.
 They could be added without too much fuss.
 I just personally don't need them.

 I did my best with optimizing performance.
 Feeding raw video from Vapoursynth is always much faster (by 2x or more) than transcoding with cfenc alone.
 Also transcoding with FFmpeg to say DNxHR is about 33% faster on my Macbook.
 So I am sure cfenc could be improved; I just haven't figure out how and I've put as much time into it as I am willing to.
 In any case, I followed the FFmpeg API examples.
 My best guess is that FFmpeg has performance enhancements not shown in the API examples and not otherwise documented.